 I am currently an Assistant Professor of National Security Affairs in the College of Distance Education at the United States Naval War College.
 Before joining the College of Distance Education I was a Postdoctoral Fellow in the National Security Affairs (NSA) Department at the Naval War College from July 2021-August 2022.

 Previously, I served as a Postdoctoral Researcher with the University of Central Florida (May-July 2021) working on several projects related to the human right to water and sanitation and was a Visiting Assistant Professor in International Studies at Centre College (August 2019-July 2021) where I instructed courses in Comparative Politics, International Relations, Research Design, National and International Security, African Politics, Child Soldiering, and Global Health.

-I recently completed my Ph.D. in the Security Studies Program in the School of Politics, Security, and International Affairs at the University of Central Florida and am a former Minerva-Jennings Randolph Peace and Security Scholar at the United States Institute of Peace (USIP).
-I will join the faculty at Centre College beginning August 2019 as a Visiting Assistant Professor in International Studies.
+I earned my Ph.D. in Security Studies from the School of Politics, Security, and International Affairs (August 2019) at the University of Central Florida.
+During the 2018-2019 academic year I was selected as a Minerva-Jennings Randolph Peace and Security Scholar at the United States Institute of Peace (USIP).

-I hold a BA (2008) in Political Science, a MPA with a concentration on public management (2010), a MA and Graduate Certificate in International Conflict Management and Resolution with a focus on International Security (2013) from the University of North Carolina Wilmington, and a Graduate Certificate in Intelligence and National Security (2018) from the University of Central Florida.
+I hold a B.A.
+(2008) in Political Science, MPA with a concentration on public management (2010), M.A. and Graduate Certificate in International Conflict Management and Resolution with a focus on International Security (2013) from the University of North Carolina Wilmington, and a Graduate Certificate in Intelligence and National Security (2018) from the University of Central Florida.